 Internet Explorer is not a supported site editing browser

 Internet Explorer has known issues in AEM when it comes to trying to make page edits.
 Therefore, we do not support it as a browser for working with your AEM site.
-We support Chrome, Firefox, and Safari as browser editing tools.
+We recommend Chrome for editing.

 Editing can be slow